Communication

 Performance

 Germans separate the personal from the professional.
 Feedback, both formal and informal, addresses performance only.
 It is given in a neutral and unemotional way.
 Feedback, whether positive or negative, is not meant personally.
-Patterns
+Examples

 Praise

 Germans give praise in direct connection with factually demonstrated performance.
 Praise in front of the team is seldom, however.
 Official awards are rare, for they could lead to envy and thus undermine team cohesion.
-Patterns
+Examples

 Criticism